biasdd/bias/README.md

 Hello together,

 the next meeting is in praparation.
-Please pencil in the 12.3. as a placehoder for the enxt meeting.
-Thank you.
+Please pencil in the 12.3. as a placehoder for the next meeting.
 When: 12.03.25 18:00 - 20:00
 Where: tbd

 Topics:
 - tbd